Lab Publications (also on Google Scholar)

 15) Durden LA, Robinson C, Cook JA, McLean BS, Nyamsuren B, Greiman SE.
 2019.
 A new species of sucking louse from the long-tailed ground squirrel, Urocitellus undulatus, from Mongolia, with a key to species, and a review of host associations and geographical distributions of members of the Genus LINOGNATHOIDES (PSOCODEA: ANOPLURA: POLYPLACIDAE).
 Journal of Parasitology 105:469-479. <doi.org/10.1645/18-198>

-14) McLean BS, Barve N, Flenniken J, Guralnick RP.
+14) McLean BS, Barve NN, Flenniken J, Guralnick RP.
 2019.
-Evolution of litter size in North America’s most common small mammal: An informatics-based approach.
+Evolution of litter size in North America’s most common small mammal: an informatics-based approach.
 Journal of Mammalogy 100:365–381 <doi.org/10.1093/jmammal/gyz057>

 13) McLean BS, Bell KC, Allen JM, Helgen KM, Cook JA.
 2019.
 Impacts of inference method and dataset filtering on phylogenomic resolution in a rapid radiation of ground squirrels (Xerinae: Marmotini).
-Systematic Biology 68:298–316. <doi.org/10.1093/sysbio/syy064> ** Featured on cover <https://bit.ly/304BOlr> **
+Systematic Biology 68:298–316. <doi.org/10.1093/sysbio/syy064> **Featured on cover**

 12) Dunnum JD, McLean BS, Dowler RC, ASM Systematic Collections Committee.
 2018.
-Mammal collections of the Western Hemisphere - A survey and directory of collections.
+Mammal collections of the Western Hemisphere: a survey and directory of collections.
 Journal of Mammalogy 99:1307–1322. <doi.org/10.1093/jmammal/gyy151>

 11) McLean BS.
 2018.
 Urocitellus parryii (Rodentia: Sciuridae).
 Mammalian Species 50:84-99. <doi.org/10.1093/mspecies/sey011>

 10) McLean BS, Nyamsuren B, Tchabovsky A, Cook JA.
 2018.
 Impacts of late Quaternary environmental change on the long-tailed ground squirrel (Urocitellus undulatus) in Mongolia.
-Zoological Research 39:364-372. <doi.org/10.24272/j.issn.2095-8137.2018.042> ** Special issue on Mammal Biodiversity in Asia **
+Zoological Research 39:364-372. <doi.org/10.24272/j.issn.2095-8137.2018.042> ** Special issue - Mammal Biodiversity in Asia **

 9) McLean BS, Helgen KM, Goodwin HT, Cook JA.
 2018.
 Trait-specific processes of convergence and conservatism shape ecomorphological evolution in ground-dwelling squirrels.
 Evolution 72:473-489. <doi.org/10.1111/evo.13422>

-8) Cook JA, et al. (author 27 of 36).
-2017.
-The Beringian Coevolution Project: Holistic collections of mammals and associated parasites reveal novel perspectives on evolutionary and environmental change in the north.
-Arctic
+8) Cook JA, et al. (author 27 of 36) 2017.
+The Beringian Coevolution Project: holistic collections of mammals and associated parasites reveal novel perspectives on evolutionary and environmental change in the north.
+Arctic Science 3:585-617. <doi.org/10.1139/AS-2016-0042> **Special issue on Arctic Museum Collections**

 7) McLean BS.
 2017.
 Splendid (continental) radiations.
 Evolution 71:802-803. <doi.org/10.1111/evo.13183>